AnuragAnalog/kaggles-30-days-of-ml/README.md

 ## Week3 & Week4

 Week3 and week4 is a invite only challenge
-> As soon as the challenge finishs, It will upload the link of the challenege
+> As soon as the challenge finishs, It will upload the link of the challenge

 **Welcome to the 30 Days of ML competition!**

 For the final two weeks of the program, you will work on this competition, open only to people who have signed up for the [30 Days of ML program](https://www.kaggle.com/thirty-days-of-ml).
 The top 10 teams will receive swag as prizes!

+**Data Description**

+For this competition, you will be predicting a continuous `target` based on a number of feature columns given in the data.
+All of the feature columns, `cat0` - `cat9` are categorical, and the feature columns `cont0` - `cont13` are continuous.

+**Files**

+* train.csv - the training data with the target column
+* test.csv - the test set; you will be predicting the target for each row in this file
+* sample_submission.csv - a sample submission file in the correct format